BobBuildTool/bob/doc/manpages/bob-jenkins.rst

          archive for sharing artifacts.
 Must be used together with ``--upload`` and ``--download``.

+jobs.isolate
+    Regular expression that is matching package names.
+Any package that is matched is put into a separate job.
+Multiple variants of the same package are still kept in the same job, though.

+    This option might be used to single out specific packages into dedicated Jenkins jobs that are unrelated to other jobs in the recipe.
+Typical use cases are documentation and testing ``multiPackage`` that should not prevent other packages from building if they fail.
+The obvious draw back is that common checkout and build steps might be duplicated to multiple jobs, though.

 scm.git.shallow
     Instruct the Jenkins git plugin to create shallow clones with a history truncated to the specified number of commits.
 If the parameter is unset